 Historically, there have been a number of different ways that this has been done under Linux, so it pays to "know your system".
-Linux systems today have converged on a subsystem called "udev", which is used for dealing with adding and configuring hardware, particularly for removable devices such as USB, but also for network interfaces and other things, which can all come and go through the course of a the system.
-One of its key responsibilies is determining how to make the device available (ie. give it a well-known name).
-In the case of network interfaces, "udev" can make this a naming decision most easily based on the Ethernet hardware address.
+Linux systems today have converged on a subsystem called

+"systemd", which is used for dealing with adding and configuring hardware, particularly for removable devices such as USB, but also for network interfaces and other things, which can all come and go through the course of the system.
+One of its key responsibilities is determining how to make the device available (ie. give it a well-known name).
+In the case of network interfaces, "systemd" can make this a naming decision most easily based on the Ethernet hardware address.

-Any new network devices will be recorded automatically into /etc/udev/rules.d/70-persistent-net.rules, so if you want to replace any network interfaces on Linux systems, it is useful to know about this file, otherwise you may find that the replaced card gets a name of eth1 instead of eth0, which can be annoying.
-Here is an example of what you would find in that file; yours should have a different MAC address:
+The /etc/systemd/network/70-intnet.link is used to rename interfaces.
+It uses the MAC address of the interface cards to do so.
+If you want to replace any network interfaces on Linux systems, it is useful to know about this, otherwise you may find that the replaced card gets a different name than the one you were expecting, which can be annoying.

+I've created an example file for your systems.
+Here is what you would find in that file, you may need to change the MAC address to suit your imported machine.